How to Clean Dog Ears Safely in 5 Easy Steps

 At first glance, ear mite symptoms can eerily mirror those of an ear infection.
 But a telltale sign is the crumbly, dark discharge with a reddish-brown hue.
 The surest route to an accurate diagnosis?
 A visit to your trusted vet.
 Should mites be the culprits, your vet will chart out the right medication for your dog.

 Do you have multiple pets?
 Ear mites love company!
 If one pet is affected, it’s a call to action.
-Discuss with your vet about treating all your pets to shield against a resurgence of these pesky mites.
+Discuss treating all your pets with your vet to shield them against a resurgence of these pesky mites.

 When to Clean Your Dog’s Ears

 A splash in the pool or a swim in the lake?
 Lovely!
-But remember, especially for those adorable floppy-eared companions, ensuring the ears are dry and moisture-free is paramount to avoid potential ear complications.
+But remember, especially for those floppy-eared companions – like Labradors, Golden Retrievers, and Cocker Spaniels – ensuring the ears are dry and moisture-free is important to avoid potential ear complications.

 PRO TIP: A good rule of thumb?
 Aim for a monthly ear cleaning.
 Rest easy if you’re someone who pampers their pup with regular grooming sessions.
 Your groomer typically handles this duty for you.